Flexible Bayesian modelling in dichotomous item response theory using mixtures of skewed item curves: Proposed Model

 \section{Proposed Model}

 The proposed model assumes that the ICC of each item is a mixture of one normal and two skew normal (one positively and one negatively skewed) c.d.f.'s.
-In our approach, we consider the centered parametrisation of the skew-normal distribution in order to avoid inference problems and to boost computational efficiency, as it is explained in Section \ref{SS21}.
+We consider the centered parametrisation of the skew-normal distribution to ease parameter interpretation and to boost computational efficiency, as it is explained in Section \ref{SS21}.